183-Day Rule UK Explained: A Common Tax Myth

 The answer isn't simply 183 days.
 How many days you can spend in the UK without becoming tax resident depends on how many UK ties you have.
 Here's the full breakdown.

-Leaving the UK doesn't automatically end your UK tax residency for that year.
-Here's exactly what happens in the year you leave, and how to secure non-resident status going forward.
+Leaving the UK doesn't automatically end your tax residency that year.
+What happens in the year you leave, and how to secure non-resident status.

 Split year treatment divides a UK tax year into a UK part and an overseas part when you leave or arrive mid-year.
-Learn the 8 cases, the conditions for each, and a worked example.
+All 8 cases, the conditions and split date for each, the priority rules, and worked examples.

 10 March 2026 · 14 min read